cary-miller/cary-miller.github.io/_posts/2015-08-15-leaky-abstractions.md

-Joel's Law `ALL non-trivial abstractions are leaky`
+Joel's Law `All non-trivial abstractions are leaky`
 ===================================================

-In other words we have to understand the underlying technology beneath our target system.
+In other words we have to understand the technology underlying the target system.